Storware/kodo-endpoints-manual/deployment/ova-deployment/setting-up-network-configuration.md

 # Setting up network configuration

 Next step is to configure network connection.
 To do this you will need to edit network configuration file.
-Default configuration will try to assign IP adress from DHCP.
+Default configuration will try to assign IP address from DHCP.

 Use `sudo` command to run shell with root privileges: